wultra/powerauth-webflow/docs/Data-Adapter-REST-API-Reference.md

 }
 ```

-### Response - user account exists, however the account is not active (e.g. blockeds)
+### Response - user account exists, however the account is not active (e.g. blocked)

 ```json
 {